DavidFluck/xdpfilter/README.md

    Sometimes things just feel "off", or problems look like other problems you've seen before.
 Knowing how your system or application works is really important too, because all of those implementation details help inform your ability to debug.
 For example, I hadn't realized that `inet_ntoa()` uses a static buffer internally, so when I called it twice in a row in the same `fprinf` call, the second call site always "won" because the buffer was overwritten.
 Re-reading the man page cleared this up, and now I know this for next time, but had I known it before, I could've either avoided the bug entirely, or I could've more easily diagnosed the behavior instead of investigating the wrong things.

-   Finally, I don't think that any system is truly, fundamentally unknowable (at least ones that aren't incomprehensibly overwrought), given the right time and energy.
+   Finally, I don't believe that any system is truly, fundamentally unknowable (at least ones that aren't incomprehensibly overwrought), given the right time and energy.
 Computers do exactly what you tell them, and bugs are just problems you haven't solved yet.
 If you sit down, and really think, and come up with hypotheses, and eliminate possibilities, you can usually solve them.
 We control the machines, they don't control us.

 1. If you had to deploy this program to hundreds of servers, what would be your preferred method?
 Why?